 A plebiscite asking members to support the 50/50 quota and recruitment policy provided that the same minimum selection standards apply for all, regardless of gender can still be done.
 However, my message to members who remain opposed to Fire and Rescue’s policy on this is: we could hold an SGM opposing this and publicly reaffirm our status as the whitest, middle-aged anglo-saxon male industry in the nation, we could march on Parliament, and we can keep fuelling radio shock jocks, but the Government and Opposition are both in lock step with the Department on 50/50 and nothing the FBEU says or does is going to change this.
 Members who hate so-called “political correctness” and who see 50/50 as an opportunity to strike back need to recognise the futility of their cause in this instance, and the serious damage they will cause to our Union and future members by attempting to prosecute it.
 Your officials need trust and support to make considered, strategic decisions sometimes, and this was one of them.
 I was proud to welcome our first woman onto State Committee at my final meeting as President.
 The Union is on the right side of history on this issue.

 Our careful approach on presumptive legislation for cancer has proved correct – we’re on the brink of achieving it without jeopardising either our WC (best in the country) or D&D (only one in the country).
 FBEU members enjoy the best protections of any firefighter in Australia, and rightly so.
-I’m confident the new committee will finish this off with Leighton Drury already working on legislation into Parliament this year.
+I’m confident the new committee will finish this off with our hard working industrial officers already working on the legislation for the Union to put into Parliament this year.
 PTSD should also be considered if possible.

 In 2010 we updated the Union’s Registered Rules and added more representation to the State Committee of Management by reducing some of the larger branches and adding more officials.
 A more thorough re-structure was considered and in my view still needs attention.
 This should also incorporate station based voting across the state, not just in country areas.
 I urge the new committee of management to put some time into this, to ensure our union remains modern and relevant.